ADHD and DoDMERB Waiver: The Complete Parent Guide

 If records show ADHD caused failing grades, disciplinary issues, or job terminations, this creates a documented impairment pattern.
 Evidence includes grade drops when medication stopped, disciplinary records linked to ADHD behaviors, or employer documentation of performance issues.

-By the end of this step, you should be able to identify which disqualifiers currently apply to your student and have a preliminary sense of the timeline needed.
+After this step, you should be able to identify which disqualifiers currently apply to your student and have a preliminary sense of the timeline needed.

 Planning Your Timeline